Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Experiments

 \subsection{Clustering via Kernel Scut}

-Since the above section has shown the kernel version is superior to the original-data version on clustering, now we focus on kernel Scut.
-We compare it with some popular clustering algorithms using four criteria.
+Since the superiority of kernel version has been demonstrated in previous section, now we focus on kernel Scut and compare it with some popular algorithms.

-The results of accuracy, NIM, and RI are shown in Table~\ref{tab:scut}.\footnote{Codes of Graclus and Ncut are downloaded from http://www.cs.utexas.edu/users/dml/Software/graclus.html and http://www.cis.upenn.edu/~jshi/software/ respectively.
+The results of accuracy, NMI, and RI are shown in Table~\ref{tab:scut}.\footnote{Codes of Graclus and Ncut are downloaded from \url{http://www.cs.utexas.edu/users/dml/Software/graclus.html} and \url{http://www.cis.upenn.edu/~jshi/software/} respectively.
 GMM and Kmeans are provided by MATLAB toolbox.
 The remaining methods are implemented by us using MATLAB.
-For 4News and TDT2 since $p>n$, GMM cannot run.
-Kmeans fails to run on TDT2.} According to the mean scores of the three criteria, overall, Scut performs best.
-Although the scores of Rcut are comparable to Scut, these scores are the best ones taken over 20 trials; the mean scores of Rcut are much worse, and the variances are large, as shown in Table~\ref{tab:clustering ori vs ker}.
-The only difference between Rcut and Scut is that Rcut employs Kmeans to recover the indicators, while Scut employs NSCrt.
-Since the results of Scut are comparable to the optimal results of Rcut, it probably indicates that NSCrt accurately recovered the underlying indicators.
-ZP and Ncut addresses similar problem, especially ZP, which tries to recover indicators via rotation as NSCrt does.
-But they do not perform as well as Scut.
-Graclus occasionally does best on some data sets, however, it performs poorly on some other well-separable data sets, e.g. onion, iris, and TDT2.
+GMM cannot run on 4News and TDT2 due to $p>n$, and Kmeans fails to run on TDT2.} According to the mean scores of the three criteria, Scut performs best overall.
+Although the scores of Rcut are comparable to those of Scut, they are the best ones picked over 20 trials, the mean scores of Rcut are much worse, and the variances are large, as shown in Table~\ref{tab:clustering ori vs ker}.
+The difference between Rcut and Scut is that Rcut employs Kmeans to recover the indicators, while Scut employs NSCrt.
+In view of the comparable results of Scut to the optimal results of Rcut, it probably indicates that NSCrt has accurately recovered the underlying indicators.
+ZP and Ncut address similar problems too, especially ZP, which tries to recover indicators via rotation as NSCrt does.
+However, the results show that they do not perform as well as Scut.
+Graclus occasionally does best on some data sets, however, it performs poorly on some well-separable data sets, e.g., onion, iris, and TDT2.